zshoorbajee/ds-nlp_modeling-kvm32/README.md

 # ds-natural_language_processing

-This repository describes natural language processing and its implementation in Python with `nltk` and `sklearn`.
+This repository describes modeling for natural language processing in Python.
 It was created with love by the Flatiron School.